sandervanhooft/laravel-payable-redirect-mollie/README.md

 Please mind that for testing the payment status synchronisation your app needs to be reachable on a public url by Mollie.
 Therefore, under normal circumstances, you cannot fully test this functionality on a local Laravel installation.

+Make sure to configure the Mollie API key (`MOLLIE_KEY`) as an environment variable.
+This can for example be done in the `phpunit.xml` file.

 ``` bash
 $ composer test
 ```